anycable/docs.anycable.io/docs/v1/ruby/configuration.md

 **NOTE:** CLI options take precedence over parameters from other sources (files, env).

-## Parameters
+## Primary settings

 Here is the list of the most commonly used configuration parameters and the way you can provide them:

 - in Ruby code using parameter name (e.g. `AnyCable.config.rpc_host = "127.0.0.0:42421"`)
 - in `config/anycable.yml` or `secrets.yml` using the parameter name
 - through environment variable
-- through CLI option.
+- through a CLI option.

 **rpc_host** (`ANYCABLE_RPC_HOST`, `--rpc-host`)